waldoapp/waldo-programmatic-samples/README.md

 In this project we provide several examples of how to script end-to-end (E2E) mobile tests with Waldo Scripting.

-> [!IMPORTANT]
-> The samples uses the [@wdio/wdio-service](https://www.npmjs.com/package/@waldoapp/wdio-service) package to
-> communicate with Waldo Scripting.
-The package README contains more information about the service, how to configure
-> it and all the available commands.

 > [!NOTE]
 > The sample scripts point to the open-source [Wikipedia iOS app][wikipedia-ios] or
 > [Wikipedia Android app][wikipedia-android].